South Jordan, Utah

 South Jordan is a city in south central Salt Lake County, Utah, United States, 18 mi south of Salt Lake City.
 Part of the Salt Lake City metropolitan area, the city lies in the Salt Lake Valley along the banks of the Jordan River between the 10,000 ft Oquirrh Mountains and the 11,000 ft Wasatch Mountains.
 The city has 3.5 mi of the Jordan River Parkway that contains fishing ponds, trails, parks, and natural habitats.
 The Salt Lake County fair grounds and equestrian park, 67 acre Oquirrh Lake, and 37 public parks are located inside the city.
-As of 2020, there were 77,487 people in South Jordan.
+As of 2025, there were 88,910 people in South Jordan.

-Founded in 1859 by Mormon settlers and historically an agrarian town, South Jordan has become a rapidly growing bedroom community of Salt Lake City.
+Founded in 1859 by settlers of The Church of Jesus Christ of Latter-day Saints and historically an agrarian town, South Jordan has become a rapidly growing bedroom community of Salt Lake City.
 Kennecott Land, a land development company, has recently begun construction on the master-planned Daybreak Community for the entire western half of South Jordan, potentially doubling South Jordan's population.
 South Jordan was the first municipality in the world to have two temples of the Church of Jesus Christ of Latter-day Saints (Jordan River Utah Temple and Oquirrh Mountain Utah Temple), it now shares that distinction with Provo, Utah.
-The city has two TRAX light rail stops, as well as one commuter rail stop on the FrontRunner.
+The city has three TRAX light rail stops, as well as one commuter rail stop on the FrontRunner.